stdlib-js/stdlib/FAQ.md

 -   **Rigor**: development should be rigorous.
 High quality code is expected, and authors are expected to strive for excellence.
 -   **Robustness**: implementations should demonstrate an exhaustive understanding of how they can fail.
 -   **Approachability**: user-facing APIs and underlying implementations should be approachable.
 Interfaces should embrace simplicity.
 Source code should use the simplest primitives.
 Documentation should be abundant.
 -   **Integrity**: all aspects of the project--documentation, testing, benchmarking, implementations, tooling--should form a consistent and coherent whole.
-Code should be of one voice and reflect a single purpose: to write high quality software.
+Code should be of one voice and reflect a single purpose: to write high-quality software.

 <!-- </faq-question> -->